kiitoss/KACF/README.md

 -   Copy the **/gutenberg/_myblock_** folder and from another site and past it into your own **/gutenber/** folder.
 -   It's done.

-## Insert new block in gallery

--   Once your block has been added to the **/gutenberg/** folder, you can add it to any page on your website.
--   Choose a page for your gallery, and add the **kacf-gallery** block to the page to automatically retrieve all blocks from all pages.

-## Deeper

-To avoid conflicts between blocks inserted by the KACF Gallery block, each block style and script is loaded into the shadow DOM.